India: Sustainable Development and Social Change

 Tara Devi Dhakal, Academic Director

 Tara Devi Dhakal holds a master's degree from the Brown School of Social Work at Washington University in St. Louis, Missouri, where she specialized in social and economic development and organization management.
-Tara joined World Learning India as an academic coordinator for the SIT Study Abroad India: Sustainable Development and Social Change program, and in 2011 she became academic director of the program.
+Tara joined World Learning as an academic coordinator for the SIT India: Sustainable Development and Social Change program, and in 2011 she became academic director of the program.
 Before joining World Learning, she worked as a researcher and development consultant with NGOs and international development organizations in India and Nepal.

 Tara comes from a rural farming community in northeast India.
 She did her undergraduate studies in agriculture and earned a postgraduate certificate in women’s studies in India, and is currently pursuing a PhD.
 Her studies focus on rural sociology and socioeconomic development in the eastern Himalayas, with a special interest in gender and agro-biodiversity conservation and management with a focus on livelihood and resilience in farming households in Sikkim.

 Tara specializes in community development, with a particular focus on livelihood, biodiversity, and gender in the South Asian context, and she is an active advocate for social and gender justice.
-Her previous work includes the Society for Better Environment, the BAIF Development Research Foundation in India, the World Conservation Union in Nepal, and the International Centre for Integrated Mountain Development in the eastern Himalayas.
+Her previous work experience includes jobs with the Society for Better Environment, the BAIF Development Research Foundation in India, the World Conservation Union in Nepal, and the International Centre for Integrated Mountain Development in the eastern Himalayas.

 Awadhesh Aadhar, Senior Program and Administrative Coordinator